 4pm Messy Church

-Messy Church is held on the third Sunday each month (except for August).
-See our Messy Church page for more information.
+Messy Church is held monthly, normally on the third Sunday, but please see our here for more information.